shallowsmith/repo-watcher/README.md

 - Make config file path configurable via a --config CLI argument
 - [x] Separate between commit and release builds
 - [x] Implement dynamic version tagging for .deb files
-- Log to /var/log/ instead of local repo and let systemd run it with elevated privileges
+- Let systemd run it with elevated privileges

 3.
 - [x] Define staging directory for review
-- Add approval step before publish
+- Add approval step before publish using CLI arguments
 - Push .deb to APT repo, validate installation on target machines
 - Packag it as a proper systemd-managed service for auto-start
 - Slurm (in the future)